 If you and your spouse are covered by more than one Benefit Plan, you may be able to claim up to 100% of eligible expenses, depending on what is eligible under your spouse’s plan.
-You can also coordinate benefits if you and your spouse are both covered under the NAV CANADA Health Care Plan and both have family coverage.
+You can also coordinate benefits if you and your spouse both work for NAV CANADA and both have family coverage.

 Always submit expenses first to the plan that covers you as a full-time or part-time employee (if, for example, you are covered under another plan as a spouse or retiree).